MedMNIST/MedMNIST/README.md

 ***Update***: We are thrilled to release MedMNIST+ with larger sizes: 64x64, 128x128, and 224x224 for 2D, and 64x64x64 for 3D.
 As a complement to the previous 28-size MedMNIST, the large-size version could serve as a standardized benchmark for medical foundation models.
 Check the details about MedMNIST+ [here](/on_medmnist_plus.md).

 The MedMNIST+ API (v3.0.0) is being tested, not yet on PyPI (latest version on PyPI is still v2.2.4).
-To preview, please install from Git:
+To preview, please install from source:

     pip install --upgrade git+https://github.com/MedMNIST/MedMNIST.git